paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-036-forest-and-rangeland-renewable-resources-planning.md

 **(d) Obligations from Trust Fund** The Secretary of Agriculture is on and after December 19, 1985, authorized to obligate such sums as are available in the Trust Fund (including any amounts not obligated in previous fiscal years) for—

-(1) reforestation and timber stand improvement as specified in [section 1601(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1601/d&num=0&edition=prelim) and other forest stand improvement activities to enhance forest health and reduce hazardous fuel loads of forest stands in the National Forest System; and
+(1) reforestation and timber stand improvement as specified in subsection (e) of [section 1601 of this title](./chapter-036-forest-and-rangeland-renewable-resources-planning.md#section-1601) and other forest stand improvement activities to enhance forest health and reduce hazardous fuel loads of forest stands in the National Forest System; and

 (2) properly allocable administrative costs of the Federal Government for the activities specified above.